ResearchComputingServices/parallel-computing/_episodes/05-matlab-intro.md

 Many of Matlab's vectorized operations automatically make use of parallel processing for large matrices.
 This at time may be efficient enough, in which case you don't need to do any more work to use multiple processor cores.

 However, in a few cases vectorization will use multiple cores without gaining much speedup.
 You can test how fast your code runs on only one core by starting Matlab using the the *-singleCompThread* option. *(Describe how to use this option on Windows)*  It may be interesting to compare your Matlab code with a single computational core to the default with multiple cores to try to determine if there is any speedup.

+From a Windows Command Prompt, a Linux terminal, you may run the command ~matlab -singleCompThread~.

 ## Parallel Random Number Generation